ksDreamer/Awesome-VLA-Robotics/README.md

+## GraspNet

+* for gripper's grasping

+TODO: what's the grasping model for Dexterous Hand?

 # List of Papers/Projects

-Following are the list and my notes, containing the official website links and my understanding.
+Following are the list of papers/projects and my understanding of them.

 ## SayCan, Do As I Can, Not As I Say:  Grounding Language in Robotic Affordances